Sofia Vergara Exposes Chest In Sexy Throwback Photo That’s Nearly Too Hot For Instagram

-In the sexy snapshot, Sofia is seen posing in a light blue dress with a cream-colored bra top.
-The Dolce & Gabbana gown is skintight, and showed off Vergara’s tiny waist and toned arms.
+In the sexy snapshot, Sofia was seen posing in a light blue dress with a cream-colored bra top.
+The Dolce & Gabbana gown was skintight, and showed off Sofia’s tiny waist and toned arms.
 However, her massive cleavage stole the show as the dress sported a very low cut to flaunt all of the actress’ curves.

 Sofia had her long, sandy brown hair parted down the middle and styled in straight strands that fell down her back and around her shoulders.